Changing Your Diet Can Help Tamp Down Depression, Boost Mood

 However, while diet may be important to our mood and mental health, it is unlikely to be a silver bullet for treating mental illness, notes Sarris.

-"Diet is certainly part of the picture, but so are physical activity, good psychological care, medication (when needed) ... adequate sleep, adequate exposure to nature and balanced lifestyle," he says.
+"Diet is certainly part of the picture, but so are physical activity, good psychological care, medication [when needed] ... adequate sleep, adequate exposure to nature and balanced lifestyle," he says.
 "My general take-home message is about having an integrative approach."